thrackle-io/rules-engine/docs/userGuides/development/invariants/client/application/AppManager-Invariants.md

 - When confirmNewDataProvider is called with a provider type of TAG and is not reverted, the TagProviderSet event will be emitted.
 - When confirmNewDataProvider is called with a provider type of RISK_SCORE and is not reverted, the RiskProviderSet event will be emitted.
 - When confirmNewDataProvider is called with a provider type of ACCESS_LEVEL and is not reverted, the AccessLevelProviderSet event will be emitted.
-- When confirmNewDataProvider is called with a provider type of ACCOUNT and is not reverted, the AccountProviderSet event will be emitted.
 - When confirmNewDataProvider is called with a provider type of PAUSE_RULE and is not reverted, the PauseRuleProviderSet event will be emitted.

 ## [Data Migration](../../../../../../test/client/application/invariant/ApplicationAppManager.t.i.sol)